 - Stir the jam or jelly.
 Spread the jam or jelly in a thin layer over the cake.

-- On top of the jelly, spread the cream cheese and whipped topping mixture.
+- Fold together the softened cream cheese and whipped topping.
+On top of the jelly, spread a layer of the cream cheese and whipped topping mixture.

 - Carefully roll up the cake again.